 Or, integrate third-party ERP or order management tools with your Magento backend to automate tasks and manage internal operations.

 The 2020 online holiday shopping season is almost here.
 If you think your store needs improvements in the areas discussed above, now is the time to start.

-As an Adobe Silver partner, Ziffity can help you gear up your store to take on the holiday season challenges.
+As an Adobe Silver Solution Partner, Ziffity can help you gear up your store to take on the holiday season challenges.
 Our Magento support team can work hand in hand with your internal teams starting from identifying issues and areas that can be spruced up quickly before the 2020 holiday season.